JunweiZhang130/Factors-that-Effect-U.S-Income-Ineuqality-/README.md

 This repository presents an exploration of the relationship between demographic factors and happiness levels in America.
 And the data is obtained from the *US General Social Survey*.

 Since we don't have the permission to share the GSS data, you can download the raw data from its original website: https://gss.norc.org/get-the-data/stata.
 And the data file we used is called *GSS 1972-2021 Cross-Sectional Cumulative Data (Release 3b, February 2023)* under the *Cumulative Data Set (cross-sectional samples from all years)*.
 Please save the raw data you downloaded in the inputs/data.
-Then, run the *00preparation.R* in scripts file, this creates the datasets (*raw_data.csv* in the outputs/data).The paper and the graphs are based on our cleaned data, so if you prefer not to review the raw data, that's not a problem.
+Then, run the *00preparation.R* in scripts file, this creates the datasets (*raw_data.csv* in the outputs/data).
+The paper and the graphs are based on our cleaned data, so if you prefer not to review the raw data, that's not a problem.

 Then run the *references.bib* file (*outputs/paper*) for references and citations, after that run the *Happiness in America: A Comprehensive Analysis of the Effects of Demographic Factors.qmd* file (outputs/paper).